anthonyhamilton360/activedirectory-powershell/README.md

 </p>
 <p>
-To conclude this lab,go to Azure and in the virtual machines section select both vms and stop them by selecting the three dots on the top right.
+To conclude this lab, go to Azure and in the virtual machines section select both vms and stop them by selecting the three dots on the top right.
 </p>
 <br />